Kellogg Company sees Louisiana Rice Mill, LLC as a ‘strategic supplier’

 Environmental Indicators Report

-• Land use: Twenty-one percent less land used per unit of rice
+• Land use: Twenty-one percent less land used per unit of rice production.

-• Water use: Thirty-two percent less irrigation water used per unit
+• Water use: Thirty-two percent less irrigation water used per unit of rice production.

 • Soil loss: Thirty-four percent less soil lost per unit of rice production.